Ralph-Lee/blog/this-dev-job-advertisement-sucks.md

 - productivity and few interruptions
 - remote working options
 - solid team members
-- how we deploy to production
+- how many steps and time it takes to deploy to production
 - how you hate waterfall as much as I do

 **Strike 3**: we don't share the same values.